Buck the System: Plot

 As Debra (Jennifer Carpenter) does not let him leave the house at night, Dexter (Michael C. Hall) grows impatient for not being able to kill.
 After attacking an inmate who insulted him, Dexter finally tells Debra that he feels restricted with her presence, and she promises to give him some space.
 Dexter mails the prosthetic hand mailed back to Masuka (C. S. Lee), exposing Louis (Josh Cooke) as the owner, leading Masuka to fire Louis.
 Dexter also sends Jamie (Aimee Garcia) the video of Louis cheating on her, leading to their break-up.
 During this, Wayne Randall's mother, Donna (Beth Grant), arrives at Miami Metro to give her son's belongings for evidence.
 Dexter becomes interested in one of the victims, hoping he could track other victims.
 He also sets his sight on Ray Speltzer (Matt Gerald), a paroled killer who may be targeting his new victim.
 Dexter brings Debra to show that Speltzer will attack again, but Debra warns him to not get involved.

 Nadia (Katia Winter) asks Quinn (Desmond Harrington) for a bracelet that belonged to Kaja, but Quinn states they never found a bracelet.
 Nadia returns to the Fox Hole, where George (Jason Gedrick) threatens her in finding it, as it contains a GPS that could lead them to Viktor's location, demanding that she gets close to Quinn.
 Nadie reveals this to Quinn, who agrees to help her.
-Isaak (Ray Stevenson) gets an IT technician to track the signal, discovering that Viktor was taken to a marina before being losing signal in the ocean.
+Isaak (Ray Stevenson) gets an IT technician to track the signal, discovering that Viktor was taken to a marina before losing signal in the ocean.
 George and Isaak visit the marina, finding Louis sabotaging Dexter's boat.
 He is then threatened into revealing it belongs to Dexter before being murdered.

 To prevent Dexter from killing Speltzer, Debra has him accompany Angel (David Zayas) and question Randall's ex-girlfriend and partner-in-crime, Hannah McKay (Yvonne Strahovski).
 Hannah is uncooperative, but eventually relents by allowing Dexter to get a DNA sample of her.
 Subsequently, Dexter checks a mausoleum that Speltzer frequents, discovering that he keeps belongings from his victims.
 Speltzer brings a woman to his house, forcing her to participate in a Minotauran labyrinth he constructed inside, where he kills her.
 Debra stakes his house, but calls Dexter when she hears screams.
 Debra enters his house, but is knocked unconscious by Speltzer.
 Before he can kill her, Dexter attacks him, but Speltzer flees the scene.
 Upon discovering the woman's corpse, Debra laments that stopping Dexter from killing him led to her death.
 While she cannot accept his actions, she finally understands the purpose of Dexter's Code.